arkhn/FHIR2Dataset/README.md

 ## Publish

-First, you need to have `twine` installedd
+First, you need to have `twine` installed

 ```
 pip install --user --upgrade twine